poppinlp/file-changed/README.md

 Params:

-- path {String}: the target file path
+- path {String}: the target file path or glob

 Return: